arsonite/nightshade/ressources/wiki/Traits.md

     Higher: You can understand animals.
     Greater: You can talk to animals.
     Grand: You can order animals to do something.
-    Grand: You can turn into the animal of your focus path.
+    Prime: You can turn into the animal of your focus path.
+Requires you to learn the conjuration ${id}
     - "The Augur is in a symbiotic relationship with nature and its offspring."

 Passively aquirable traits: